camunda/camunda/docs/src/bpmn-workflows/multi-instance/multi-instance.md

 On the execution level, a multi-instance activity has two parts: a **multi-instance body** and an inner activity.
 The multi-instance body is the container for all instances of the inner activity.

 When the activity is entered, the multi-instance body is activated and one instance for every element of the `inputCollection` is created (sequentially or in parallel).
-When the all instances are completed then the body is completed and the activity is left.
+When all instances are completed, the body is completed and the activity is left.

 ## Sequential vs. Parallel